Cape Ann Holy Week, Passover services

 With large gatherings banned during the coronavirus pandemic, houses of worship on Cape Ann are devising alternative ways of observing the key religious holidays.

-The Catholic Community of Gloucester & Rockport’s pastor, the Rev. James Achadinha and Rev. Ronald J. Gariboldi will con-celebrate Good Friday and Easter Masses privately, then upload them to the church’s new YouTube channel, CCGRonline.
-The schedule is Good Friday, April 10, at 3 p.m.; and Easter Sunday, April 12, at 8 a.m.
+The Catholic Community of Gloucester & Rockport’s pastor, the Rev. James Achadinha and Rev. Ronald J. Gariboldi will con-celebrate Easter Mass privately, then upload it to the church’s new YouTube channel, CCGRonline, at 8 a.m.

 Achadinha also is providing resources on the community’s website, ccgronline.com, to conduct private services at homes.
 Each update includes prayers and scripture passages to read and reflect on at certain hours of the day.

-Parishioners also are being encouraged to watch Cardinal Sean O’Malley’s Holy Week services on Catholic TV together on Facebook.
+Parishioners also are being encouraged to watch Cardinal Sean O’Malley’s Easter Mass on Catholic TV together on Facebook.

 Temple Ahavat Achim is remaining closed until at least Friday, May 4, meaning for the second time in recent years, temple members will not celebrate Passover in their house of worship.
-This year, Rabbi Steven Lewis will lead counting the omer and song gatherings Saturday, April 11, through Thursday, April 16, the last day of Pesach, at 8:30 p.m.
+This year, Rabbi Steven Lewis is counting the omer and leading song gatherings through Thursday, April 16, the last day of Pesach, at 8:30 p.m.

 The temple’s Religious School, weekly Torah Study class, morning Shabbat service and Sunday minyan service also have moved to the Zoom platform.